The 5 Best Online Master’s in Addiction and Recovery Degree Programs

 Full–time learners can complete this 36–credit master’s in addiction counseling online program in 12 months, while part–time students can graduate in 24 months.
 Participants complete eight courses that cover various treatment methods for addiction, research methodologies, and policy.
 Classes draw upon international studies, applying information to policy work, program management, and leadership in the student’s own country.
 The program culminates in an intensive, 12–week research project.
 Students write a 10,000–word research paper on a topic of their choosing, performing original research and/or analysis.

-Prospective students must apply by July 1 for fall entry into the program.
+Prospective students must apply by July one for fall entry into the program.
 Applicants should hold a bachelor’s degree earned with a minimum 3.0 GPA and demonstrate high proficiency in English, although learners may substitute extensive professional experience for a bachelor’s degree.
 Applicants should also submit three letters of recommendation and a statement of intent.

 The University of South Dakota offers a pathway toward licensure for students with and without previous certification in addiction services.
 This online program prepares students for the South Dakota Board of Addiction and Prevention Professional exam, which represents the top licensure in the state for the treatment of chemical dependency.